(Updated: June 2021)

 My stools are still watery, how do I know if the c. diff is there?

-The biggest indictor is usually when its super yellow/mucusy.
+The biggest indicator is usually when it’s super yellow/mucusy.
 You can always go back to your doctor and ask for another stool test if you’re concerned.
-Your stools might stay watery and unformed for a while until your replenish your flora.
+Your stools might stay watery and unformed for a while until you replenish your flora.

 I am always starving now, will this go away?

-It should– or at least get better.
-I am still more hungry than more people, but wouldn’t call it “extreme” hunger anymore.
+Yes.
+It took some time, but it did go away.
 Different causes for extreme hunger after c. diff could be:

 - speaking of nutrients, you may or may not be digesting your good properly.
 Undigested food in stools after c. diff is not uncommon.